LRNWebComponents/ontology/resources.md

 The Web Components spec is meant to define how we as developers are going to manage the creation of Custom Elements.
 They are made up of four individual specs that will work together:

 - Shadow Dom
 - Custom Elements
 - HTML Imports
 - HTML Templates

+Polymer is library that helps you make production ready web components today!
+Polymer helps to ease some of the pain points around creating custom web components before the browsers have fully implimented the specs.
+It has some tools, polyfills, helper functions, and syntastical sugar.
+Kind of like jQuery for web components.

 - Here is a great talk by Rob Dodson talking about what the development process looks like when building web components with Polymer: [End to End with Polymer](https://www.youtube.com/watch?v=1f_Tj_JnStA)